 Please will you also complete the Limited Company Checklist in Appendix E.

-Please select ONE of the following options.
+Please deselect the box below if you do not wish to opt out.
 In certain circumstances, your occupation and/or

 contract may preclude you from opting out.